 Red is only produced if one of the parents is a red

 R + BT= Red and BT puppies providing the Red had a BT parent

 R(LT carrier) + BT(LT carrier)= can potentially produce all colors of puppies R,BT,LT and liver nosed reds

-Reds who are born of 2 red parents will go on to only producing reds regarless of what they are bred to.
+Reds who are born of 2 red parents and are Homozygous Reds will go on to only producing reds regardless of what they are bred to.